 The Office of New Student Programs was formed in 2014 after moving to the Division of Academic and Student Affairs.
 Previously the Office of New Student Orientation, this unit has coordinated NC State’s New Student Orientation programs for over two decades.
-With the formation of New Student Programs, this unit has responsibility for the coordination of multiple university-wide programs, including: New Student and Family Orientation, Summer Start, Welcome Weeks, the Common Reading Program, and on-going transition programming.
+With the formation of New Student Programs, this unit has responsibility for the coordination of multiple university-wide programs, including: New Student and Family Orientation, Summer Start, Welcome Weeks, the University Common Experience, and on-going transition programming.
 New Student Programs focuses on assisting students throughout their transition to the university with an emphasis on the academic success and connection of students to campus during their first year at NC State.

 - Multiple Graduate Interns

 - New Student and Family Orientation Programs:Transitional success programs for incoming first-year and transfer students and their families aimed at creating a sense of community with NC State, building peer support networks, introducing academic and co-curricular resources, and assisting participants in understanding the expectations of the NC State community.

 - Summer Start: Summer Start is a unique opportunity for first year and transfer students (including international students) to jump start their NC State experience.
 Through this residential opportunity, occurring during NC State’s summer session II, students enroll in classes towards their degree, get to know campus and faculty, and meet other incoming and upper-level students.